andrewjw/site/_drafts/leaddev-2024-day-2.md

 The key message from this talk was that we should give our teams the right skills to do their jobs.
 We should listen to users and teams, and not bury our heads in the sand about potential problems.
 We should also trust people over systems, but verify to ensure our trust is well placed.
-And finally we should be humble about our software.
+And finally, we should be humble about our software.

 ## The boss's shoes don't fit: And other surprises of leadership